codemeetscopper/Axon-AI-bot/docs/architecture.md

 - **SerialReader** continuously polls the microcontroller over UART (or a mock publisher in the simulator) and produces `SensorSample` objects.
+- **SerialCommandServer** mirrors the UART link over TCP so remote tools can issue manual commands and watch the live telemetry stream.
+The included PySide6 `serial_command_client.py` application provides a dashboard UI for driving that bridge from another computer.
 - **GyroCalibrator** watches short-term IMU stability windows and learns the baseline offsets that should be subtracted before feeding gyro data into the face controller.